bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     ```
     blzcli keys import vuser export.txt
-    blzcli keys import oracle export2.txt
-    blzcli keys import nft export3.txt
     ```

     Notes:

     i.
-If you have the mnemonic handy for your original vuser, oracle, and nft users, you can just add them to the new validator with the following:
+If you have the mnemonic handy for your original vuser user, you can just add them to the new validator with the following:

     ```
     blzcli keys add vuser --recover
-    blzcli keys add oracle --recover
-    blzcli keys add nft --recover
     ```

     Paste in the mnemonic, when asked.